Wood County Economic Development

 OPPORTUNITIES

-The West Virginia Economic Development Authority can provide up to 45 percent in financing fixed assets by providing low-interest, direct loans to expanding state businesses and firms locating in West Virginia.
+The West Virginia Economic Development Authority can provide up to 45% in financing fixed assets by providing low-interest, direct loans to expanding state businesses and firms locating in West Virginia.
 Loan term is generally 15 years for real estate intensive projects and five to 10 years for equipment projects.
 Loan proceeds may be used for the acquisition of land, buildings and equipment.
 Working capital loans and the refinancing of existing debt are not eligible.

 The West Virginia Economic Development Authority provides a loan insurance program through participating commercial banks to assist firms that cannot obtain conventional bank financing.
-This program insures up to 80 percent of a bank loan for a maximum loan term of four years.
+This program insures up to 80% of a bank loan for a maximum loan term of four years.
 Loan proceeds may be used for any business purpose except the refinancing of existing debt.

 This program provides for customized financing through federal tax-exempt industrial revenue bonds.
 Of the state’s bond allocation, $59,757,600 is reserved for small manufacturing projects; $17,073,600 for qualifying projects in Enterprise Communities, and $93,904,800 for exempt facility projects.
+Tax Increment Financing (TIF) Allows increases in property tax based on the improvement associated with qualified economic development and public improvement projects to assist with their long-term financing.

 The fund can be used for financial assistance to private companies, public utilities, and county development authorities for infrastructure improvements to support economic development projects.

 West Virginia Jobs Investment Trust (JIT) is a public venture capital fund created to develop, promote and expand West Virginia’s economy.
-The program makes investment funds available to eligible businesses, thus stimulating economic growth and providing or retaining jobs within the state.
+The program makes investment funds available to eligible

 On-the-Job Training (OJT) provides unique opportunities for participants to “learn as they earn.“ By participating in training as an employee, the participant not only acquires new skills and knowledge, but also receives the same wages and benefits as current employees in same or similar positions.
 The employer benefits by being reimbursed for part of the participant’s wages during the training period, while having the services of a full-time employee.